scottzach1/Project-Beans/project_requirement/project-requirement.md

-To verify these requirements, the developers of the software system should make a conscious effort to become familiar with the desired architecture of the software system and the different modules that needs to be implemented before actually coding it.
+To verify these requirements, the developers of the software system should make a conscious effort to become familiar with the desired architecture of the software system and the different modules that needs to be implemented before coding it.
 The project team should regularly consider if changes can be made to the logical database requirements that will have a beneficial impact to the software system.